Dreycey/COMP533_databasescraper/README.md

 essentially be ran with one command once the postgress database has been created.

+## future features

+* image scraper is in the code, not currently used.
+* ability to make import for other database types

 ## Build the postgresDB
 The first thing you need to do before using the master bash script is build a database.
 This is the most convienent way to build the database: